SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-quickest-way-to-get-your-windows-soe-up-and-running/rule.md

 Assuming that Windows is already installed, then get your SOE installed fast by following these steps:

 1. Logon and configure Windows
-2. Install Windows Updates
-3. (Optional) Join the Domain
+2. (Optional) Join the Domain
+3. Install Windows Updates
+4. Install driver & firmware updates (tip: use an app from the manufacturer, e.g. [Intel DSA](https://www.intel.com.au/content/www/au/en/support/detect.html))
-4. Run a script to get printers, Word templates, etc.
+5. Run a script to get printers, Word templates, etc.
-5. Install and run a Chocolatey script to get most of the software
+6. Install and run a Chocolatey script to get most of the software
-6. Install any software not supported by Chocolatey
+7. Install any software not supported by Chocolatey
-7. In case you lose your laptop, it is a good idea to stick a business card to the underneath
+8. In case you lose your laptop, it is a good idea to stick a business card to the underneath
-8. For branding, stick your company sticker to the laptop - or even better, a custom skin - see [Do you brand your assets?](https://www.ssw.com.au/rules/brand-your-assets/)
+9. For branding, stick your company sticker to the laptop - or even better, a custom skin - see [Do you brand your assets?](https://www.ssw.com.au/rules/brand-your-assets/)

 ![Figure: Example login/branding script](login-script.png)